bytecrusher/MaritimeDataServer/README.md

 #### Installation
-Copy all MDS files to your htdocs dir.
+Copy all **MDS** files to your htdocs dir.
-Rename "configuration.php.example" to "configuration.php" and change the values.
-Create a SQL User and run the sql script "install_db.php" for create the tables.
+Create a new Database (with phpmyadmin) and a new User with write privileges to this database.
+Open **http://yourdomain/maritimedataserver/install/index.php** in your Browser and step through the steps.
+After install is finished, remove the dir named "install".

 Now the **MDS** is available under **http://yourdomain/maritimedataserver**

 ![Preview Sensors](docu_donotdeploy/images/preview_sensors.jpg)